stat6250-w18/course-questions-wiki/week-10/README.md

 - *Question* (shatcher4-stat6250): What happens when list input is used to read character variables whose values are longer than the default length?
 - *Question*(kamirneni-stat6250): What is the order of the variable in the INPUT statement?
 - Question(pcheng14-stat6250):Why the LENGTH statement should precede the INPUT statement?
+- *Answer* (sbagdi-stat6250): In order to appear first in the data set, the LENGTH statement would precede an INPUT statement.
 - Question (nshrivastava2-stat6250): How to list a range of specific variables?
 - Answer(nshrivastava2-stat6250): By specifying a range in the VAR statement with the PROC PRINT step to list a range of specific variables.
 - Question(tchan49-stat6250):Do you have to define the correct length of each character variable?